 ABOUT

-The South Carolina House Republican Caucus consists of all the Republican members of the State House of Representatives.
-Heading into the 2019-2020 session, the GOP holds 80 of the 124 House seats.
+The South Carolina House Republican Caucus consists of 70 of the Republican members of the State House of Representatives.
+Heading into the 2025-2026 session, the GOP holds 88 of the 124 House seats.

 The members elect new leadership following the general election of all members every two years.
-In December 2018, the House elected J. Gary Simrill of Rock Hill – the 12th Republican Caucus leader and the seventh Republican Majority Leader.
+In December 2022, the House elected Davey Hiott of Pickens – the 13th Republican Caucus leader and the 8th Republican Majority Leader.

 A Decade of Progress